KommentatorForAll/Gfe/README.md

 # Gfe
-An advanced version of a greenfoot enging
+An advanced version of a greenfoot engine

 # Greenfoot
 [Greenfoot](https://greenfoot.org) is a beginner level gameengine for java.
-But the Engine itself is quite bad when trying to do advanced stuff, e.g. loading/creating fonts, advanced image operations etc.
+Though the Engine itself is quite bad when trying to do advanced stuff, e.g. loading/creating fonts, advanced image operations etc.

 # Why?
 As stated above, Greenfoot has issues with advanced operations.
 Therefore, I decided to create my own engine, capable of doing the things stated above.